cossacklabs/themis/tools/README.md

-# Integration tests for Themis (automated)
+# Integration tests for Themis

 Here we keep the tools for automated testing of Themis across the supported platforms.
-The tools are accessible to humans, too :).
+The tools are accessible to humans, too :)

 To run these tools:
 1. Make sure you've [installed the wrapper](https://docs.cossacklabs.com/pages/documentation-themis/#installing-themis-wrappers) for the language you want to use (if that language is not Rust or Go - in that case, there is nothing you need to additionally install).